Policy-as-Prompt: Turning AI Governance Rules into Guardrails for AI Agents: Experimental Setup and Results

-As shown in Table~\ref{tab:perc_hr_secops_less_useful}, this analysis details model performance on HR and SecOps tasks using metrics such as Detection Precision, which measures the percentage of a model's predictions that are correct, and Micro-F1.
+As shown in Table~\ref{tab:perc_hr_secops_less_useful}, this analysis details model performance on \texttt{HR} and \texttt{SOC} tasks using metrics such as Detection Precision, which measures the percentage of a model's predictions that are correct, and Micro-F1.
 Span quality is evaluated using four metrics: Span Exact, which measures if the extracted text is an exact match to the ground truth; Token-F1, which assesses the token-level overlap between the extracted and ground truth text; Substr, which checks if one text is a substring of the other; and Emb Cos, which is the cosine similarity of the text embeddings.
 A high score in these metrics indicates that the model is accurately extracting the correct text, even if it might misclassify it.
 While the \texttt{o1} model remains a top performer, others reveal a significant disconnect between their extraction quality and overall F1 score.
-For HR applications, models like Llama 405B and Claude 3.5 have high span quality metrics, indicating accurate text extraction, yet their low Micro-F1 scores suggest they struggle with correct classification.
-In the SecOps domain, performance is generally lower and more varied.
-Notably, Claude 3.5 achieved a high Det P on SecOps, meaning all of its identified requirements were true positives, but its Micro-F1 score remained very low due to continued classification errors.
+For \texttt{HR}, models like \texttt{Llama 405B} and \texttt{Sonnet 3.5} have high span quality metrics, indicating accurate text extraction, yet their low Micro-F1 scores suggest they struggle with correct classification.
+For \texttt{SOC} domain, performance is generally lower and more varied.
+Notably, \texttt{Sonnet 3.5} achieved a high Det P on \texttt{SOC}, meaning all of its identified requirements were true positives, but its Micro-F1 score remained very low due to continued classification errors.